kcdodd/partis-pyproj/README.md

 'additional_build_dep' to be installed before the build occurs.
 The value of `another_option` may be either `foo` or `bar`, and all other values will raise an exception before reaching the entry-point.

+#### Editable installation

+Editable installation should be supported by a frontend package manager (E.G. `pip install -e {project_root}`) for any pure Python packages, compiled extensions, and package data.
+Changes to Python source and data files will take effect the next time the interpreter runs.
+However, *new* files and directories will not be visible until the package is re-installed, and compiled extensions are *not* automatically re-compiled.

+For an editable installation, re-compiling extensions can be triggered using the CLI command `partis-pyproj rebuild {project_root}`, and then should take effect the next time the interpreter runs.
+Stable re-builds are achieved by creating a staging directory with symlinks back to the project root, but located at (depending on the system) `$HOME/.cache/partis-pyproj/editable/{name}_{version}_{py_version}`.
+A dedicated virtual environment is also created in the staging directory that is used for both the initial and subsequent re-builds, independently "build-isolation".